Citizen Action Weekly: Friday, March 19th

 “I know that I’m not going to agree with everyone 100% of the time, and that’s OK.
 I will be the voice that brings people together.
 To get things done in the best interest of the students, teachers and community.
 I can’t change what has already happened.
 However, like my motto “Learn from the past.
 Act for the future” I hope to be the positive change that we need going forward.”
 You can learn more about Nic here.
 If you would like to volunteer doing lit drops or other possible ways, check out this event.

-Citizen Action of Wisconsin has endorsed Kay Gruling for Wausau School Board
+Kay Gruling for Wausau School Board

 Education is essential to a child’s well-being and development.
 Therefore, it is important that school board members have the skills and qualities to support the school administration, educators, support staff, and students to ensure success for all.
 Kay Gruling has a strong background in education in a variety of settings, has had significant involvement in the Wausau School District for over two decades (including two children who graduated from Wausau West), and has participated in substantial engagement in our community for 33 years.